PHYSICS 405 Course Description

-For approximately the first half of the course there will be a 1-hour lecture from 1:00 5:00 PM in room 3112 on Error Analysis and Laboratory Measurement Technique.
+For approximately the first half of the course there will be a class meeting for announcements, questions, and demo lectures in room 3112 (Error Analysis and Laboratory Measurement Techniques).
 You will be responsible for understanding the material presented in lecture and, when appropriate, expected to include some of this material in your notebook reports and in your final formal report.
 If you miss a lecture you are responsible for finding out from a classmate what we did in class.

 EXPERIMENTS TO BE COMPLETED:

 In order to pass the course, 7 units of work must be completed, which will typically consist of five to seven experiments.
 Failure to complete all 7 units will result in failing the class.
 Each student is required to work on the experiments entirely by her/himself.
 At the completion of each experiment, you are expected to hand in the laboratory notebook for grading.
 This means that it will be necessary to have at least 2 laboratory notebooks in order to have one available while the other is being graded.
 Every attempt will be made to grade your experiments promptly so that you will be able to improve your next report before handing it in.
 The notebook "reports" are meant to be your notes and documentation of your work in the lab, and are not meant to be a formal writeup.
 Refer to the laboratory manual for more information.